leonswl/ntu-msds-sd6101/README.md

 After data preparation, data will be persisted in [artifacts](artifacts) as new artifacts.

-**However, upon exploring the datasets, math middle school students were selected for analysis.
-This means that we only used the [raw math student dataset](/Users/leonsun/Documents/GitHub/ntu/ntu-msds-sd6101/artifacts/raw/middle-student-mat.csv).**
+However, upon exploring the datasets, math middle school students were selected for analysis. **This means that we only used the [raw math student dataset](/Users/leonsun/Documents/GitHub/ntu/ntu-msds-sd6101/artifacts/raw/middle-student-mat.csv).**

+We conducted data cleaning with [python notebook](https://github.com/leonswl/ntu-msds-sd6101/blob/main/notebooks/Data%20Cleaning%20%26%20Preparation.ipynb)

 ## Data Modelling & Analysis